 Excursion to Phuket

 We refer to Phuket because this was the destination we enjoyed.
-It was close by and the boat tickets were cheap.
-Alternatively there are many other little islands which you can escape to for a couple of days.
-For information concerning routes and prices please check here.
+It was close by, and the boat tickets were cheap.
+Alternatively, there are many other little islands which you can escape to for a couple of days.
+Check for more information concerning routes and prices from Phi Phi to Phuket.

 Below we list a few places where we enjoyed cheap, tasty food: